Anonymous Tips & FeedbackIf you have information about misconduct, please consider leaving a message via the Feedback page.

 Bishop Kettler, In 2011, one of Father Tom Andert’s victims referred to the “horrible culture of hypocrisy” at Saint John’s Abbey in Collegeville.
 During several conversations, including his visit to Minnesota after Andert’s appointment in 2007, I heard his pain.
 Last … Continue reading

-The List: 97 Credibly Accused Tracking the Public Lists Since the 1930s, fifty-eight (58) monks and twelve (12) other members of the Saint John’s community have been credibly accused of sexual abuse and/or other misconduct.
-Another twenty-seven (27) men with strong ties to St. … Continue reading
+The List: 98 Credibly Accused Tracking the Public Lists Since the 1930s, fifty-eight (58) monks and twelve (12) other members of the Saint John’s community have been credibly accused of sexual abuse and/or other misconduct.
+Another twenty-eight (28) men with strong ties to St. John’s … Continue reading

 Br.
 Bede Parry from Conception Abbey in Missouri attended the St. John’s University School of Theology between 1979 and 1982.
 During his second year, Br.
 Parry pursued a college freshman, twenty years his junior, who was interested in music and … Continue reading